A Choice of Kipling's Verse

 A Choice of Kipling's Verse, made by T. S. Eliot, with an essay on Rudyard Kipling is a book first published in December 1941 (by Faber and Faber in UK, and by Charles Scribner's Sons in U.S.A.).
 It is in two parts.
-The first part is an essay by American-born British poet T. S. Eliot (1888-1965), in which he discusses the nature and stature of British poet Rudyard Kipling (1865-1936).
+The first part is an essay by American-born British poet T. S. Eliot (1888–1965), in which he discusses the nature and stature of British poet Rudyard Kipling (1865–1936).
 The second part consists of Eliot's selection from Kipling's poems.

 A Choice of Kipling's Verse was republished in 1963.

 Critical reception

 A Choice of Kipling's Verse rapidly attracted critical attention, both supportive and hostile, on both sides of the Atlantic.

 W. J. Turner said that "Mr. Eliot's essay is an admirable example of the finest type of criticism.
 He succeeds in making us look at his subject's work with freshly opened eyes and he is at once sober, illuminating and sound".

-George Orwell naturally took the opportunity to write an extended political essay, which incidentally included his own appraisal of Kipling as man and poet.
+George Orwell took the opportunity to write an extended political essay, which included his own appraisal of Kipling as man and poet.
 Orwell condemned Kipling for his imperialism, but defended him from charges of fascism which had recently been raised against him.
 He disliked Kipling's use of the vernacular.
 He summed up Kipling as a "good bad poet", where a "good bad poem is a graceful monument to the obvious."

 Mulk Raj Anand believed that Eliot had over-praised Kipling's critical thought.

 A pseudonymous reviewer in New English Weekly wrote, "Mr. Eliot offers an important defense of Kipling's imperialism".

 English poet Norman Nicholson asserted his right as one of the presumed intended audience to comment, and gave his own, somewhat equivocal, opinion on Kipling.

-Marjorie Farber praised Eliot for his "valuable distinction between ballad-makers and poetry-makers", and for his clearing away some of the prejudices against Kipling; but regretted his failure to acknowledge Kipling's "pleasure in hating".
+Marjorie Farber praised Eliot for his "valuable distinction between ballad-makers and poetry-makers", and for his clearing away of some of the prejudices against Kipling; she regretted Eliot's failure to acknowledge Kipling's "pleasure in hating".

 Louise Bogan wrote, "It is [...] strange to see [Eliot] bending the subtle resources of his intelligence in a hopeless cause" (i.e. that of rehabilitating Kipling).

 William Rose Benét wrote (ambiguously), "[Eliot] is not a genius, like Kipling, but his is a subtle and interesting mind".